tldr-pages/tldr/README.md

 ## How do I use it?

 > [!TIP]
-> For browsing without installing a client to your computer,
+> For browsing without installing a client on your computer,
 > see the web client at <https://tldr.inbrowser.app> (with offline support using PWA).

 A popular and convenient way to access these pages on your computer